remy/remysharp.com/public/drafts/how-tabs-should-work.md

 - Since tabs are clickable, the user can *open in a new tab/window* and the page correctly loads with the right tab open
 - Browser native back/forward button correctly changes the state of the selected tab (think about it working exactly as if there was no JavaScript in place)

+## The shitmus test

+Like a litmus test, here's a couple of quick ways you can tell if a tabbing systems is poorly implemented:

+- Back button doesn't work
+- The tab isn't a link

+These two basic things are, to me, the most basic of things that should pass.

+## Why is this important?

+Because the people who push their "native" apps on users can't have more reasons why the web sucks.
+If something as basic as a tab doesn't work, obviously there's more ammo to push a closed native app or platform on your users.

 ## Progressive enhancement

 Ooh, a controversial phrase!
 Let's think about this for a moment.
 If you're like me and have written a dozen dozen tab systems, then it's likely you've out all the tab content in the page then used JavaScript to hide the non-selected panels, then show as appropriate.